wjtje/esphome-docs/components/display/nextion.rst

          update_interval: 1s

-Note that the first one requires a custom protocol to be included in the Nextion display's code/configuration.
-See the individual components for more detail.
+Note that the first one requires a custom protocol to be included in the Nextion display's HMI code/configuration.
+See the individual components (linked below) for more detail.

 See Also
 --------